Vinwcent/RTS/README.md

 ## Introduction

 This game is the alpha of a small RTS which works with Gamecenter.
 You can already run it and play if you have an Apple developer account, two apple devices and two gamecenter account.
 Everything works online.
-I should release the complete version in December
+Development currently paused

 ## Gameplay